 Most often transmitted via the aphids, plum pox virus has no treatment available sadly.
 It can be identified by discoloured rings on the leaves and fruit.
 Once infected, the tree should be removed to avoid the risk of further plants and trees from becoming infected.

-Common Plum Tree Pests
+Common Plum Tree Insect Pests

 Like most orchard plants, plum trees suffer from several insect pests which need careful monitoring and management:-

-- Plum sawfly: this type of insect makes the plums inedible once infected.
+This type of insect makes the plums inedible once infected.
 On the outside the fruit looks fine but the insides show the damage caused by the sawfly.
 These insects emerge from their eggs in the blossom during the spring months and make their way into the plum.

-- Pink Maggots: these maggots come from the plum moth and sadly render the fruit inedible once infested.
+These maggots come from the plum moth and sadly render the fruit inedible once infested.
 Victoria plum trees can be more prone to these insects than the other varieties.

-- Pigeons: Ok, so clearly not a creepy-crawly but pigeons can be a big pest in the world of plum trees.
+OK, so clearly not a creepy-crawly but pigeons can be a big pest in the world of plum trees.
 Pigeons will peck at the growing leaves and buds, often to the point where they won’t grow.

-- Winter Moths: these are evident by looking for small green caterpillars.
+These are evident by looking for small green caterpillars.
 As they get bigger, they rely on the buds for their food sources, often destroying the fruit growth.

-- Lecanium Scale: these insects are very distinctive in appearance, emerging as pea-sized lumps on the branches.
+These insects are very distinctive in appearance, emerging as pea-sized lumps on the branches.
 They feed off the sap and can do a lot of damage if left untreated.

-- Aphids: Plum trees are susceptible to aphids and this can be quite easily identified by the tell-tale curling of the leaves.
+Plum trees are susceptible to aphids and this can be quite easily identified by the tell-tale curling of the leaves.
 The damage that these aphids cause depends on the population of them, they can and do prevent optimum fruit growth.